You are currently viewing African Black Soap Guide 2025: Benefits, pH & Usage

 Key Differences from “Activated Charcoal Black Soap”

-Traditional African Black Soap:
+Traditional African Black Soap

 • Color: Brown to dark brown with irregular texture

-• Made with plant ash (potash)
+• Made with: Plant ash (potash)

-• Naturally antibacterial properties from traditional ingredients
+• Properties: Naturally antibacterial from traditional ingredients

-• Handcrafted, often with visible texture variations
+• Crafting: Handcrafted, often with visible texture variations

-Activated Charcoal Soap:
+Activated Charcoal Soap

 • Color: Pure black, uniform appearance

-• Made with activated charcoal powder
+• Made with: Activated charcoal powder

-• Machine-manufactured, smooth texture
+• Production: Machine-manufactured, smooth texture

 Antibacterial & Cleansing Mechanisms